willow-ahrens/Finch.jl/docs/src/tensors.md

 Additionally, many levels have a `Vp` or `Vi` in their constructors; these stand for vector of element type `Tp` or `Ti`.
 More generally, levels are paramterized by the types that they use for storage.
-By default, all levels use `Vector`, but a user could could change any or all of the storage types of a fiber so that the fiber would be stored on a GPU or CPU or some combination thereof, or eveni just via a vector with a different allocation mechanism.
+By default, all levels use `Vector`, but a user could could change any or all of the storage types of a tensor so that the tensor would be stored on a GPU or CPU or some combination thereof, or eveni just via a vector with a different allocation mechanism.
 The storage type should behave like `AbstractArray` and needs to implement the usual abstract array functions and `Base.resize!`.
 See the tests for an example.